ecss-soton/verify-bot/README.md

 ## Run Locally

 Make sure you have [rust installed](https://www.rust-lang.org/tools/install).
-You can check this with `rustc -V`
+You can check this with `cargo -V`

 Clone the project